Hugius/FabiEngine3D/doc/BILLBOARD_ENTITY.md

 - **Wireframed**: the mesh is rendered as a wireframe
   - Constraints: none
 - **Textual**: the diffuse map is textual
   - Constraints: none
+- **Animation Started**: the sprite animation is started (can still be paused)
+  - Constraints: none
+- **Animation Paused**: the sprite animation is paused
+  - Constraints: none